 As you kayak Baja’s stunning seascape of natural wonder and beauty, you'll wonder why you haven't experienced it sooner.
 Visit desert islands, snorkel over reefs with over 900 species of brightly-colored fish, for which Jacques Cousteau named the area 'The World’s Aquarium.'
-Hike an arroyo full of fascinating geology and sleep on a sand beach beneath a star-filled sky.
+Hike an arroyo full of fascinating geology and sleep on white sand beach beneath a star-filled sky.

 Why Kayak Baja with Sea Kayak Adventures?

 Sea Kayak Adventures founders Nancy and Terry began guiding Baja kayak tours in the ‘80s, which means our tour operations are perfected from over 25 years of experience.
 Our proven expertise kayaking in Baja leads to not only high quality tours with hand-picked highlights, but a finesse of operations that sets us apart from other outfitters.
 For example: